Perceptive Pedipulation with Local Obstacle Avoidance: Method

 \subsection{Rewards}

 In the first training stage (\figref{fig:stages}), we use a dense foot tracking reward, penalties for undesired contacts and excessive base movement, and regularization rewards following~\cite{arm2024pedipulate}.
 Specifically, we regularize the joint positions $\mathbf{q}$, their first and second derivatives, torques $\boldsymbol{\tau}$, and the rate of change of the actions $\mathbf{\dot{q}^{*}}$.
 We terminate the episode when the external force on the base exceeds a threshold, which indicates that the robot fell over.
 Smaller forces on the base, which can occur due to self-collisions, are only penalized.
 When introducing the obstacles in the second training stage, we add a contact reward structure with individually tuned weights for different parts of the robot's body (\tabref{tab:rewards}, Contact Events/Forces for Obstacle Avoidance).
 To provide a smoother transition of the reward structure, we apply a curriculum on these rewards: They linearly increase from zero to their final weight over 5000 steps.
 We penalize both contact force magnitudes and contact events to prevent two exploitation strategies: \begin{enumerate} \item Without penalizing contact events, the policy could learn to push an obstacle with minimal force, which would be a limited penalty in return for an exponential command tracking reward. \item Without penalizing the force magnitudes, on the other hand, the policy could push the obstacle out of the way with a short but high-intensity push. \end{enumerate} We apply this idea to all collision bodies of the robot to avoid exploitation strategies like pushing obstacles away with the hips, for example, which receive lower penalties than the pedipulating foot.
 Note that we choose a minimum force threshold for the contact events to avoid false positives due to numerical inaccuracies.
 We only penalize the non-pedipulating feet for contacts with obstacles but not the ground, as those forces should clearly be allowed.
 Finally, we give the contact rewards for the pedipulating foot based on the contact switch command $b_{switch}$ (\secref{sec:commands}).
+All listed rewards were tuned manually by inspecting the performance of a trained policy and adjusting weights accordingly before retraining.